Hoo-Knows/BTD6.TeslaCoil/README.md

 <h1 align="center">Tesla Coil</h1>

-Adds a new Tack Shooter path with Paths++
+Adds a new Tack Shooter path with Paths++ themed around electricity.

 Thanks to everyone in the BTD Modding Discord who helped me with my first mod, in particular doombubbles and Onixiya whose code I referenced frequently.